On the speed of wave packets and the nonlinear Schr\"odinger equation: Introduction

 As is well known, and as directly transpires from Eq.~(\ref{eq:NLS}) the envelope travels at the group velocity $v_g=1/\beta'(\omega_0)$.
 On the other hand, the oscillations of the carrier wave move at the phase velocity $v_p=\omega_0/\beta(\omega_0)$ in the limit of a vanishing nonlinearity ($\gamma=0$).
 From the point of view of the envelope, therefore, the carrier oscillations move at relative speed $v_p-v_g$ and whatever effect the latter could have on the former, it rapidly averages to zero over time.
 The possibility of a nontrivial interaction therefore rests on the assumption that \beq \left|v_p-v_g\right|\ll v_p. \eeq We thus specifically focus on wave systems whose linear response allows that \beq \beta'(\omega_0)=\beta(\omega_0)/\omega_0 \eeq for some $\omega_0$ and work in the vicinity of that angular frequency.
 A mathematically equivalent condition to (\ref{vg=vp}) is that the phase velocity passes by an extremum \beq v_p'(\omega_0)=0. \eeq Such a situation can happen for instance with gravity-capillary waves, along elastic beams resting on a Winkler foundation or in cold plasmas~\cite{Taniuti-1968}.
 In optics and in acoustics, the constitutive properties of the medium rarely, if ever, allows (\ref{eq:min_vp}) to happen in free space, but wave propagation in confined geometries leads to a greater variety of dispersion relations and makes that condition achievable.

 Balancing the last two terms of Eq.~(\ref{eq:NLS}), we see that $\psi$ evolves on a time scale $\left|\gamma/\beta''(\omega_0)\right|^{1/2}t$, to be compared with $\omega_0t$ for the carrier wave.
 Hence, the separation of timescales that underlies the validity of the NLSE rests on the smallness of the following parameter \beq \veps = \left|\gamma/\beta''(\omega_0)\right|^{1/2}/\omega_0. \eeq Equivalently, $\veps$ measures the ratio of the wavelength of the sinusoidal oscillations to the width of the envelope.
 It is therefore essentially a geometrical parameter that can be identified independently of the physical context.
+Note that the smallness of $\veps$ does not imply the smallness of $\gamma$ in Eq.~(\ref{eq:NLS}), as it involves a ratio with $\omega_0$, which does not appear in that equation.
+Rather, $\veps\ll1$ is implicit in the derivation of Eq.~(\ref{eq:NLS}) from a given wave equation.

 The NLSE only admits soliton solutions that travel at a constant speed.
 Within Eq.~(\ref{eq:NLS}), that speed can differ from $v_g(\omega_0)$, but in that case $\psi$ is modulated by a complex exponential, effectively shifting the frequency $\omega_0$ to a neighbouring value $\omega'$.
 As a result, the soliton speed predicted by Eq.~(\ref{eq:NLS}) remains in agreement with $v_g(\omega')$~\cite{Ablowitz-2011}.